Healthy Homes Assessment Manor Park

 Manor Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Manor Park and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Manor Park and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will apply to an apartment rental.
+• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standard that apply or will be applied during the tenure of the rental property.

-• Property managers and private landlords should make sure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Beginning 1 July 2023

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes